Third BBNJ Symposium

 (Speaker, Panel 6)

-Co-Chair for the International Indigenous Peoples Forum on Climate Change (IIPFCC)
+Co-Chair, International Indigenous Peoples Forum on Climate Change (IIPFCC)

 • Marjo Vierros